sgatev/sgatev.github.io/posts/modularity.md

 ---

 Some systems are just too big for anyone to fully understand.
-So how do we still build and work with them?
-The time-tested strategy is divide and conquer: split the system into smaller pieces we can manage, then put them back together to solve the bigger problem.
+So how do we still build and work on them?
+The time-tested strategy is divide and
+conquer: split the system into smaller pieces we can manage, then put them back together to solve the bigger problem.
 But splitting alone isn't enough.
 The value comes from *how* we split it and *how* we piece it back together.